Chirag-ahir/JAVA-All-Basic/README.md

   >finally is the block in Java Exception Handling to execute the important code whether the exception occurs or not.	<br>

   >finalize is the method in Java which is used to perform clean up processing just before object is garbage collected.

+  What is Type casting in Java ?<br>
+  Type casting is a method or process that converts a data type into another data type in both ways manually and automatically.
+The automatic conversion is done by the compiler and manual conversion performed by the programmer.
+Two types of Type casting in java
+ > Implicit type casting: Converting a lower data type into a higher one is called widening type casting.
+It is also known as implicit conversion or casting down.
+It done automatically.

+ > Explicit type casting: Converting a higher data type into a lower one is called narrowing type casting.
+It is also known as explicit conversion or casting up.